prebid/prebid.github.io/dev-docs/bidders/ix.md

 * You must have Google Ad Manager and the [fledgeForGpt](/dev-docs/modules/fledgeForGpt.html) module.
 * In your Google Ad Manager configuration, make sure that you have not opted out from using the Protected Audience API.
 For more information about the configuration, see Google's documentation on  [Protected Audience API and Ad Manager after Chrome GA](https://support.google.com/admanager/answer/13627134?hl=en&ref_topic=12264880&sjid=10591375417866092080-NA).

-Follow these steps to configure your Prebid.js to specify that your ad slots are enabled for [Protected Audience](https://github.com/WICG/turtledove/blob/main/FLEDGE.md) auctions:

-1. Index recommends that you update your Prebid.js version to 8.37.0 or later.<br />
-**Note:** Prebid.js version 8.18.0 or later is supported.
-However, Prebid's `fledgeForGpt` module has been improved in version 8.37.0, which fixes some issues from the earlier version.
+Depending on the Prebid.js version that you are using, the steps to configure Prebid.js will differ.
+Follow the steps provided in the appropriate section for the version of Prebid.js that you are using:

+### Configure Protected Audience API for Prebid.js versions 8.18.0 to 8.36.0

-2. Build the `fledgeForGpt` module in your Prebid.js configuration by adding `fledgeForGpt` to the list of modules that you are already using.
-For more information about the module, see Prebid's [Fledge (Protected Audience) for GPT Module](/dev-docs/modules/fledgeForGpt.html) documentation.
+1. Build the `fledgeForGpt` module in your Prebid.js configuration by adding `fledgeForGpt` to the list of modules that you are already using.
+For more information about the module, see Prebid's [Protected Audience API (PAAPI) for GPT Module](/dev-docs/modules/fledgeForGpt.html) documentation.
-3. If you are using a Prebid.js version that is between 8.18.0 and 8.36.0, you must configure your ad units to make them eligible for Protected Audience API demand.
+2. Configure your ad units to make them eligible for Protected Audience API demand.
 You can do this in the global-level configuration, bidder level, or ad-unit level.
-For more information about the configurations, see Prebid's [Fledge (Protected Audience) for GPT Module](/dev-docs/modules/fledgeForGpt.html) documentation.
+For more information about the configurations, see Prebid's [Protected Audience API (PAAPI) for GPT Module](/dev-docs/modules/fledgeForGpt.html) documentation.
 Index recommends that you do this in the global-level configuration by using the `defaultForSlots` parameter with a value of `1`.
 The following code is an example of the configuration done at the global level:

     ```javascript
      pbjs.que.push(function() {